Goals and Objectives

 Women's and Gender Studies prepares students for a variety of employment opportunities and for professional and graduate education in a number of fields.
 The required internship, and the ability to integrate a minor (including the Women's Health minor) into the major or facilitate a double major, permits students to build their academic credentials and acquire career-specific skills and expertise.

-The Women's & Gender Studies Department, through its minors in Women's & Gender Studies, and Women's Health, has the following objectives:
+The Women's & Gender Studies Department, through its Women's & Gender Studies minor, Queer Studies minor, and Women's Health minor, has the following objectives:

 - To train students to meet the demands of an increasingly ethnically and gender-diverse workplace;

 - To offer courses that document women's lives and critically examine gender ideologies;

 - To provide understanding about, and help bridge differences between women and men based on race, ethnicity, social class, age, sexual preference, etc.